-Jumpstart is currently recruiting Corps member positions for the 2016 – 2017 academic year.
+Jumpstart is currently recruiting Summer Interns for the summer of 2017, as well as Jumpstart Corps Members for the 2017-2018 academic year.
 You need to do three things to join:

 - Fill out an Online Application